 Brown Canyon Ranch was built a century ago by a local pioneer family and includes their ranch house, storeroom, corrals, water system, and a pond that is the habitat of an endangered frog species.
 The property in Brown Canyon was first permanently occupied by John Thomas Brown and his family who settled there around 1800.
 It passed through the hands of other users during the latter part of the 19th century until the house was built by James and Tom Haverty between 1905 and 1907.
 James and his wife, Lessie, homesteaded the ranch in 1912 and owned the property until 1921, when they sold it to William and Margaret Carmichael.
 The Carmichaels were major land owners and significant philanthropists in early Sierra Vista.
 During their ownership, Harvey James, the owner of several mining claims up Brown Canyon, and who lived way up in the canyon in the summer, sometimes rented the house in the winter.
 He and his wife would often invite friends to the ranch for a social potluck and dance in the living room.
 Also during the time of the Carmichaels, a Yaqui Indian named Chico Romero lived there with his wife and daughters.
 In 1946, the Carmichaels sold the ranch to Roy and Stella Rambo, who operated it as a cattle ranch.
 They in turn sold the property to Samuel and Cecile Barchas in 1957, together with their additional ranch holdings across South Highway 92 (OY Ranch).
 The Barchas family did not live at Brown Canyon, but in a stone house at OY Ranch.
 Sarah Barchas obtained Brown Canyon Ranch through gift deeds from her parents in 1960 and 1961 and she owned the site until 1997.
 Brown Canyon Ranch is also known as the Barchas Ranch and was acquired by the USDA Forest Service in a land exchange in 1998.
 The Ranch is currently under renovation, but is open to walk around the property.

 Now you’ll start the long climb up.
-The Jeep road isn’t too steep, but I have to rest a few times on the way up (I’ll blame it on the elevation :-).
+The Jeep road isn’t too steep, but you may have to stop to catch your breath once or twice.
 Keep going, all this will soon be worth it.
 Once you reach Waypoint 09, celebrate!
 You’re at the highpoint of the trail.

-Keep riding along the Jeep road until you reach the trough at Waypoint TROUGH.
+Keep walking along the Jeep road until you reach the trough at Waypoint TROUGH.
 This is a great place to take a break and relax for a minute or two under a canopy of tall trees.
-For the most part, from here on out, it’s awesome singletrack.

 Only a hundred yards or so after leaving the trough, you’ll see an old water tank on your left, and shortly after that, you’ll see a Y in the trail.
 To the left is a short uphill out and back climb to Pomona Mine and the Fort Huachuca boundary.

 Continue down until you reach Waypoint 023.
 You’ve got a choice here.
-A right here (up the steep, rocky hill) is a shorter route back to the parking lot with more singletrack.
-Keep going straight and you can visit Brown Canyon Ranch, but you will have more dirt road instead of singletrack.
+A right here (up the steep, rocky hill) is a shorter route back to the parking lot.
+Keep going straight and you can visit Brown Canyon Ranch.

 There are private property signs on the fences, but the pass through (not a gate) near the corners allows access to the ranch.
 You’ll see the caretakers RV and the ranch (Waypoint BRANCH) directly ahead.
 Follow the trail to the ranch.
 There’s a pond on your left, you might even see the Fort Huachuca’s surveillance blimp not too far off.
 There are picnic tables near the pond and the ranch is being restored by the Friends of Brown Canyon.
 You can go into the ranch, sign in on the visitor’s log and look around.
 They’ve doing a great job at the restoration.

-Finish the trail by riding the short distance to the parking area.
-That was a quick, fun ride, wasn’t it?
-Time to go around again!
+Finish the trail by hiking the short distance to the parking area.

 Have fun and be safe!